SharePoint/sp-dev-docs/docs/general-development/excel-services-overview.md

-- An Excel Web Access Web Part, which enables you to view and interact with a live workbook by using a browser
+- An Excel Web Access web part, which enables you to view and interact with a live workbook by using a browser

 - Excel Web Services for programmatic access